- Locksmith & Home Security Technician

 - and more...

-We’re officially four weeks into the “How to Start a Locksmith Business,” series and you’ve completed Unit 1!.
+We’re officially four weeks into the “How to Start a Locksmith Business,” series and you’ve completed Unit 1!

 Before we get started on today’s lesson, let’s take a few minutes to review everything you’ve accomplished thus far.

-Over the past month, we’ve helped you: (1) decide whether to start a mobile or brick and mortar locksmith business, (2) come up with a unique selling proposition and decide on your services, and (3) test your skill sets against the services you want to offer.
+Over the past month, we’ve helped you: (1) decide whether to start a mobile or brick-and-mortar locksmith business, (2) come up with a unique selling proposition and decide on your services, and (3) test your skill sets against the services you want to offer.

 Starting today we’re moving on to Unit 2: Looking at the Legal Side of Locksmithing.

-The next two months are all about research and planning, and are extremely vital parts of any business.
 So, without further ado, let’s look at our first topic of the research unit: looking into state licensing laws.

 You’re in luck, we’ve done all the heavy lifting for you by researching each and every state that requires special locksmithing licenses.